- MORE INFO

 - WE RECOMMEND

-The below transport options are only available during our Summer season (29th October 2019 to 1st May 2020) – please contact us if you require transport outside of these months.
-Please read the following before booking.
-A single asterisk (*) indicates further information about the service is available below:
+The below transport options are only available during 30 November 2020 - 30 April 2021.
+Contact us if you require transport outside of these months.
+Please read the following details before booking:

 Bookings: You can check departure times and availability online.
 Book online and receive an instant email confirmation.
-Alternatively, please contact us to make your booking or for further details.
+Alternatively, please contact us to make your bookings or for further details.

 |Milford Track Shuttle||Departure Times||Travel Time|